kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-DSW.md

 other identifying information.
 The de-identified raw data and the personal data together form the research data</strong></p></li>
 </ul></td>
+<td><p>FSS guidelines do not use the word “de-indentificaion” as it can
+mean both anonymization and pseudonymization, which are related but have different implications for the data.
+It is assumed the DSW guidelines mean pseudonymization in this section, so that is the wording used in this comparison.</p>
-<td><p>FSS policy doesn’t include the advice to de-identify all raw
+<p>FSS do not include the advice to pseudonymize all raw data, for the
-data, for the following reasons:</p>
+following reasons:</p>
 <ul>
-<li><p>Once data is de-identified, it may no longer be considered
+<li><p>Once data is pseudonymized, it may no longer be considered
 raw.</p></li>
-<li><p>De-identifying some forms of data (e.g. audiovisual data) is
+<li><p>Fully pseudonymizing some forms of data (e.g. audiovisual data)
-extremely complex and time consuming.</p></li>
+is extremely complex and time consuming.</p></li>
 <li><p>The identity of the data subject, or factors making indirect
 identification trivial, may be of crucial importance to the research.
-De-identification will damage the data set.</p></li>
+Pseudonymization will damage the data set in such cases.</p></li>
 </ul>
-<p>FSS therefore takes a pragmatic stand with respect to
+<p>FSS therefore takes a pragmatic approach with respect to
-de-identification.
-It is considered as one of many measures available to the researcher to secure their data, and it is up to the researcher to decide which measures appropriately secure their data.</p>
+pseudonymization.
+It is considered as one of many measures available to the researcher to secure their data, and it is up to the researcher to decide which measures appropriately secure their data.</p></td>
-<p>Furthermore, FSS clarifies that given the definition of personal data
-(per DSW guidelines as well as GDPR), almost all data used in the faculty (including pseudonymized data) is considered personal data.</p></td>
 </tr>
 <tr class="odd">
 <td></td>